Nourish - Spiced Pearl Barley with Swiss Chard

 - Arrange the wilted chard leaves as a bed for the barley and serve.
 This dish can be served cold or warm.

-Visually barley resembles wheat berries, although the grains are slightly lighter in colour.
+Barley has a consistency that is somewhat pasta-like, with a pleasant chewiness.
+Visually, barley resembles wheat berries, although the grains are slightly lighter in colour.

 Sumac is a dark red spice from the Middle East made from ground berries.